 A first offense of marijuana possession in Virginia is an unclassified misdemeanor charge.
 If you are so convicted, you face up to 30 days in jail, a six-month driver’s license suspension, and a $500 fine.
 For a second or subsequent offense, the offense is elevated to a Class 1 misdemeanor and you face up to one year in prison, a six-month driver’s license suspension, and fines of up to $2,500.
 If charged with possession of Marijuana call for a free consultation with an experienced Virginia marijuana possession lawyer.

 Luckily, Virginia law offers a deferred disposition in some circumstances.
 Deferred disposition, as outlined in Virginia Code Section 18.2-251, enables first time offenders to avoid a criminal conviction if they meet certain criteria set by the court.
 A deferred finding may be available for marijuana possession or more serious felony possession charges, but there are specific eligibility requirements and performance requirements while on the deferred disposition.
 Therefore, it is very important to speak with a Virginia criminal defense attorney who is well-versed in drug possession charges and who can tell you if your case is suitable for a deferred disposition.

 Virginia criminal defense lawyers are your best friends when it comes to successfully defending against a charge of possession or other drug charges.
-They know the law, they know the court system, and they have the experience, knowledge, and expertise to help you through the legal process.
+They know the law, they know the court system, and they have the experience, knowledge, and passion to help you through the legal process.
 A drug charge can result in a lasting criminal record and it can also affect your employment, your family, and your future.
-Contact Virginia drug possession defense attorney Thomas Soldan today for a free evaluation of your case and to learn more about defending against drug possession charges in Virginia.
+Contact a Virginia drug possession defense attorney today for a free evaluation of your case and to learn more about defending against drug possession charges in Virginia.